devihall/readme-generator/README.md

 ## Readme-generator- a node.js app
 # Description
+Application that dynamically generates a professional README.md file from a user's input using the Inquirer package.
+This app can be used to generate a  high-quality README file that includes what the app is for, how to use the app, how to install it, how to report issues, and how to make contributions.

 A command-line application that accepts user input and prompts for information about an application repository.
 A high-quality, professional README.md is generated with the title of the project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions The user enters a description, installation instructions, usage information, contribution guidelines, and test instructions then, this information is added to the sections of the README entitled Description, Installation, Usage, Contributing, and Tests.
 User is able to choose a license for my application from a list of options and that license is added to the README, entitled License that explains which license the application is covered under.
 Users can enter their GitHub username then this is added to the section of the README entitled Questions, with a link to the users GitHub profile.